datagrok-ai/public/packages/UsageAnalysis/files/Test Track/Models/Predictive models.md

 * Components: 3

 3. The result of modeling should appear.
 Press "Train" button.
-4. Save Predictive model with name "Accelerometer model PLS"
+4. Save Predictive model with name "Accelerometer model PLS".
 5. Go to Toolbox menu > Models.
 Press "Train" button.
 6. Fill the form according to sample: